shapeshed/shapeshed.com/content/posts/copy-a-file-in-go.md

-{
-  "slug": "copy-a-file-in-go",
-  "title": "Copy a file in Go",
-  "date": "2017-09-10T00:00:00+00:00",
++++
+date = "2017-09-10T00:00:00+00:00"
-  "description": "How to copy a file in Go.
+description = "How to copy a file in Go.
 The ioutil package does not offer a shorthand way of copying a file.
-Instead the os package should be used.", "tags": [
+Instead the os package should be used." slug = "copy-a-file-in-go" tags = ["Go"] title = "Copy a file in Go"

-    "Go"
-  ]
-}
++++

 ## No shorthand method